 Learn more about this key metric, how to track it, and best practices for your team to improve your contact center.

 The first call resolution definition is the ratio of calls that are solved the first time a customer reaches out to a contact center compared to the total number of calls a team receives.

 This metric is based on the belief that solving problems on the first call increases the chances that the customer has a positive experience with the company.
-No one wants to have to keep calling the same number over and over again because their problem isn’t solved.
-This metric is used by companies as a way to make their care teams more effective and retain customers.
+No one wants to have to make repeat calls over and over again because their problem isn’t solved.
+This metric is used by companies as a way to make their care teams more effective, improve customer satisfaction, and retain customers.

 The Importance of First Call Resolution